-Buying the right type of wheel for the job is essential—a higher quality wheel will pay off in extended service life and a decreased chance of early failure.
-You can further extend the service life of your wheels by following best practices in use and maintenance.
+Flanged track wheels are used to transfer heavy loads in industries such as forestry, wood processing, mining, and manufacturing.
+Buying and maintaining wheels are major expenses in any transfer cart operation.
+Buying the right type of wheel for the job is essential—a higher quality wheel will pay off with its extended service life and decreased chance of early failure.
+The service life of industrial wheels can be further extended by following best practices in operation and maintenance.

-4. Adhere to load limits
+5. Adhere to speed limits

 6. Keep tracks aligned and level

-7. Inspect and maintain your cart wheels
+9. Inspect and maintain cart wheels

 - Wear of the flange tip